przemyslawsroka/CloudConsoleVibe/README.md

 **API keys and sensitive configuration have been removed from this repository for security reasons.**

-Before running the application, please see [SECURITY_SETUP.md](SECURITY_SETUP.md) for instructions on configuring your environment with the required API keys.
+Before running the application, please see [Security Setup](docs/security/SECURITY_SETUP.md) for instructions on configuring your environment with the required API keys.

 ## Features